-The Portuguese Armed Forces started a coup in Portugal in 1974.
-The coup was bloodless, but managed to end the dictatorship in Portugal and institute democracy.
-General Antonio Spinola became the first president after democracy.
+The Portuguese Armed Forces staged a bloodless coup in Portugal in 1974, which ended the dictatorship in Portugal and instituted democracy in that country.
+General Antonio Spinola became Portugal's first president after democracy.
 The coup also meant freedom for overseas colonies.

-The only official language of Mozambique is Portuguese, which is spoken mostly as a second language by about half the population.
+Portuguese is the only official language of Mozambique, which is spoken mostly as a second language by about half the population.
 Common native languages include Makhuwa, Sena, and Swahili.
-The country's population of around million is composed overwhelmingly of Bantu people.
+The country's population is composed overwhelmingly of Bantu people.
 The largest religion in Mozambique is Christianity, with significant minorities following Islam and African traditional religions.
-Although, within Mozambique there was slavery!
-Human beings were bought and sold by African tribal chiefs, first to Arab Muslim traders and sent to Middle East Asia cities and plantations, and later to Portuguese and other European traders as well.
-Many Mozambican slaves were supplied by tribal chiefs who raided warring tribes, who sold their captives to; Portuguese land owners.
+Human beings were bought and sold by African tribal chiefs, first to Arab Muslim traders and then sent to Middle East and various other Asian cities and plantations.
+Later they were also sold to Portuguese and other European traders.
+Many Mozambican slaves were supplied by tribal chiefs and sold their captives to; Portuguese land owners.

-The country was named Moçambique by the Portuguese, after the Island of Mozambique.
-The capital and largest city of Mozambique is Maputo (formerly known as "Lourenço Marques" from 1876 to 1976).
+The Country was named Mozambique by the Portuguese, after the Island of Mozambique.
+Mozambique's capital and largest city of is Maputo (formerly known as "Lourenço Marques"- from 1876 to 1976).
 The central regions of Mozambique, the provinces of Zambezia and Nampula, are the most populace, with almost 50% of the population.
 The southern regions, with the capital Maputo, are also fairly heavily populated.
-The far north of the country is the least populated due to its remoteness and vast area.
+The far north of the country' is the least populated due to its remoteness and vast area.